nsreejit15/Webscraping-Airbnb/README.md

 ## Overview

-This project scrapes Airbnb listings based on various locaitons in Hawai using beautifulsoup and selenium.
+This project scrapes Airbnb listings based on various locaitons in Hawaii using beautifulsoup and selenium.

 The exploratory data analysis (EDA) begins in Python with some data cleaning and visulization.